 Embedding feedback in daily rituals (reviews, pair sessions, sprint retrospectives, and blameless incident debriefs) creates shared ownership across development, quality assurance, and operations teams.
 Shared dashboards and common definitions of “done” improve communication and speed up handoffs.

-By combining short learn–build–measure loops with CI/CD and feature flags, teams can deliver frequent, low-risk deployments.
-This approach helps them make faster decisions, validate changes earlier, and act on new information without long delays for feedback.
+By combining quick learn-build-measure cycles with CI/CD and feature flags, teams can achieve frequent and risk-free deployments.
+This will enable teams to make quicker decisions and take corrective action based on new information without waiting for a long time to get feedback.

 Establish a Continuous Integration and Continuous Delivery (CI/CD)Pipeline